-Brooks was first elected as the Member of Parliament for Braintree in 2005.
-Brooks has served as a member of the Science and Technology Committee (2005-7) and the Treasury Select Committee (2006-7).
-Brooks was promoted to the Whips’ Office in July 2007, serving first as the Treasury Whip until 2009 and latterly as the Foreign Affairs Whip 2009-10.
+Brooks served as the Member of Parliament for Braintree from 2005 until 2015.
+Brooks served as a member of the Science and Technology Committee (2005-7) and the Treasury Select Committee (2006-7).
+He was promoted to the Whips’ Office in July 2007, serving first as the Treasury Whip until 2009 and latterly as the Foreign Affairs Whip 2009-10.
 In July 2014, Brooks was appointed Minister for Civil Society.

 Brooks’ special interests include: Economic Policy, Foreign Policy (Middle East, India, China and USA), Poverty Reduction and International Development (Microfinance), Special Needs Education, and Women’s Issues (Healthcare & Politics).